franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 - For a work package that already has a start and finish date, it is possible to adjust just the finish date: click on the finish date field and then click on a new date.
 As long as this date is after the start date, the finish date updates accordingly.
 If the date you pick is earlier than the start date, the original start date will then be cleared and a click on a second date will define the other end of the new range.

 - It is possible to set only one of the two dates.
-To do this, click on the field you would like to set (start date is selected by default, but you can change this manually to finish date) and click on a date.
-Then save without selecting a second date.
-Alternatively, if a a range is already selected, simply remove one of the dates and save.
+In range mode, simply clear the _other_ date and save the date picker.
+It will now go into single-date mode.

 > [!NOTE]
 > The precedes-follows relation can constrain or affect the dates of work packages.
 For more information, see [Moving related work packages](../work-package-relations-hierarchies/#moving-related-work-packages).